Bullseye

 Tony Green (1982-95, 2006 and Gameshow Marathon one-offs)

-Richard Ashdown (Epic Gameshow episodes)
+Richard Ashdown (Epic Gameshow episodes and 2024 special)

 Hostess: Marti Caine (1988 Christmas special)